Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Results Discussion

 \subsubsection{Comparison among young LAE, old LAE and LBGs}

-Previous studies (e.g. \citealt{Iani+24,Goovaerts+24}) have compared the properties of the LAE population as a whole with those of LBGs.
+Previous studies (e.g. \citealt{Haro+20,Iani+24}) have compared the properties of the LAE population as a whole with those of LBGs.
 However, given the potential dichotomy within the LAE population based on age, such a comparison alone is insufficient to reveal the nature of LAEs.
 Therefore, we undertake a separate comparative analysis, examining the properties of old LAEs and young LAEs individually with those of LBGs.
 In this analysis, we resample LBGs so that their stellar mass distributions match those of young and old LAEs individually, mirroring the procedure performed in Section~\ref{comp_young_old}.
 Fig.~\ref{fig:YOhist_LBG} shows the comparisons of physical properties and p-values derived from the KS tests.
 For the p-value calculation, we employ 10,000 iterations, comprising 100 iterations of LBG resampling and, for each resampled LBG, 100 iterations to account for the errors associated with parameters.
+We note that the p-value remains unchanged even when we include a resampling step for the young and old LAEs based on the errors in their ages.